franck-paul/TemplateHelper/README.md

 ]
 ```

-Using this function `FrontendTemplaceCode::WordCount()` as source code for template code generator:
+And using this function `FrontendTemplaceCode::WordCount()` as source code for template code generator:

 ```php
 class FrontendTemplateCode